12 Feb It’s a Fact: Opinions Are Not Facts

 Find more than one website with unique content about your topic or questions – Lots of times websites and blog posts are “borrowed”, which leads to the proliferation of bad advice.
 It also means that Page 1 of the Google can return nothing but links that are essentially a cut and paste of each other.
 You need to find original sources.

-Do a “reverse search” – Whatever it is you were searching for, and found, do another search but for the contrary point of view.
+Do a “reverse search” – Whatever it is you are searching for, and found, do another search but for the contrary point of view.
 See if anyone has written about the same topic but their experiences have led them to a different conclusion.
 For example, if you searched for “drinking milk is good” (which is TOTALLY an opinion, trust me on that) do another search for “drinking milk is bad”.

 Now, go and find out what works best for you.